 Your basement is the perfect spot for building rooms you may not want in the main house.

+Alternatively, you may want to create a guest suite or perhaps an apartment for an additional income stream.
 Or there may be increasing radon gas in your basement that needs attention.

-What You Will Need To Paint?
+What Will You Need to Paint?

 - Hand Sander